DOWNLOADABLE COLOR POSTER

 ● Titles.
 Except for haiku and related Japanese forms, each poem must be titled.

 ● Auxiliary pages (dedication, acknowledgments, cover letter, bio, etc.) Do NOT include these in your initial entry.
-If you win, you will be asked for a brief biography and will have ample opportunity to include the other elements during the editing phase.
+If you win, you will be asked for a brief biography and will have opportunity to include the other elements during the editing phase.

 JUDGING and NOTIFICATION OF WINNERS